The Jacksonville Jaguars’ 65-7 win over the Miami Dolphins in January 2000 is the biggest blowout in NFL playoff history.

 Tom Brady threw for three touchdowns while LeGarrette Blount ran for three more scores.

 T9.
 Cowboys 38, Buccaneers 0 – 1982

 Tampa Bay’s Doug Williams threw four interceptions, and four different Dallas players scored rushing touchdowns in this Divisional Round game.

 T6.
 49ers 44, Giants 3 – 1994

 San Francisco held a 413-194 total yards advantage in its Divisional Round win.

 New York’s Phil Simms threw four interceptions, and San Francisco’s Ricky Watters rushed for five touchdowns.

 In the Wild Card round, Chad Pennington outplayed Peyton Manning, throwing for three touchdowns and zero interceptions.
-Manning had a 0:2 TD-to-INT ratio.
+Manning had a 0:2 touchdown-to-interception ratio.

 This NFC Championship game was never close.
 Kerry Collins threw five touchdowns while Daunte Culpepper passed for just 78 yards with three interceptions.